dxg-aceinna/gnss-ins-sim-doc/gnss-ins-sim-doc.md

 </div>

 #### 2.1.2 NED frame
-For a device near or on the surface of the Earth, it is more convenient to describe its motion (especially rotations) relative the NED (North-East-Downward) or ENU (East-North-Upward) frame.
+For a device near or on the surface of the Earth, it is more convenient to describe its motion (especially rotations) in the NED (North-East-Downward) or ENU (East-North-Upward) frame.
 We choose the NED frame in gnss-ins-imu.
 Its origin is fixed at the device.
 Its x axis is in the local horizontal plane and point to the true north.
 Its z axis is perpendicular to the local horizontal plane and point downwards, and its y axis completes the right-handed coordinate frame.

 <div align=center>